 vii.
 Travel and Expense Reimbursement, including (1) allowable expenses, (2) dollar thresholds by category of expense, (3) documentation requirements, and (4) required approvers.

-Performance: Obtained and read the written policy for travel and expense reimbursement.
+Performance: Obtained and read the written policy for travel and expense reimbursement and found it to address all the functions listed above.